lucaspl3tti/lucaspl3tti/README.md

 # Hi, name's Luca! 🌙

-I’m a Junior Frontend Developer and UI / UX Designer with a burning passion for good, clean code and awesome, creative Designs! 🧚‍♀️
+I’m a Junior Frontend Developer and UI / UX Designer with a burning passion for good, clean code and creative Designs! 🧚‍♀️

 ## About me